 This 6-acre property, once home to a historic textile mill, features a striking 206,994 square foot brick structure built in 1909.
 With four soaring stories and enduring architectural character, the building stands as a proud reminder of New Bedford’s rich industrial past and offers a compelling opportunity for adaptive reuse or new residential development.

 New Bedford offers investors and developers a compelling coastal backdrop with strong regional connectivity.
 Nestled between Cape Cod and Providence, the city is well situated near major metros, including Boston, while maintaining its own authentic New England charm.
 The vibrant working waterfront is a defining feature of the town.
 New Bedford blends walkable streets with a mix of local boutiques, restaurants, and entertainment options, creating a dynamic community feel.
-National retailers such as Stop & Shop, Planet Fitness, and McDonald’s also serve the area, offering convenience and brand familiarity to residents.
 With its historic character, coastal appeal, and increasing accessibility, New Bedford stands out as a city full of opportunity.